skoleapp/skole-frontend/markdown/en/terms.md

 title: Terms
 ---

 Please read these Terms and conditions ("Terms") before using the Skole application (the "Application").
 By using Skole you accept these Terms and conditions.
 These Terms govern your use of Skole.
-Skole is made for students to find and share the top courses, study materials and discussions.

 ### 1. Licenses